Text

 STEMID-05 DeteriorationD-08 PriorityD-07 SBAR

 Clinical Presentation Mr. David Osei, 58M, presented with "indigestion" at 0832.
 Now: crushing chest pressure 8/10, radiating to jaw and left arm, profuse diaphoresis, nausea.
 ECG: ST elevation ≥2mm in V2–V5.
 BP 92/58 and falling.
-The attending is in another room with a trauma code.
+Dr. Martinez (ED attending) is in another room with a trauma code; interventional cardiology is the consult escalation, not the primary page.

 ParameterValueNormalSignificance